Thomas Howard, 14th Earl of Arundel: Early life and restoration to titles

 Arundel was born in relative penury, at Finchingfield in Essex on 7 July 1585.
-His aristocratic family had fallen into disgrace during the reign of Queen Elizabeth I owing to their Catholic religion and involvement in plots against the Queen.
+His aristocratic family had fallen into disgrace during the reign of their kinswoman, Queen Elizabeth I, owing to their Catholic religion and involvement in plots against the Queen.
 He was the son of Philip Howard, 13th Earl of Arundel, and Anne Dacre, daughter and co-heiress of Thomas Dacre, 4th Baron Dacre of Gilsland.
 He never knew his father, who was imprisoned before Arundel was born, and owing to his father's attainder he was initially styled Lord Maltravers.

-Arundel's great-uncles returned the family to favour after James I ascended the throne, and Arundel was restored to his titles and some of his estates in 1604.
+Henry Howard, Earl of Northampton, Arundel's great-uncle helped him regain royal favor upon the accession of James I to the English throne in 1603, and Arundel was restored to his titles and some of his estates in 1604.
 Other parts of the family lands ended up with his great-uncles.
 The next year he married Lady Alatheia (or Alethea) Talbot, a daughter of Gilbert Talbot, 7th Earl of Shrewsbury, and a granddaughter of Bess of Hardwick.
 She would inherit a vast estate in Nottinghamshire, Yorkshire, and Derbyshire, including Sheffield, which has been the principal part of the family fortune ever since.
 Even with this large income, Arundel's collecting and building activities would lead him heavily into debt.

 Diplomatic and political career

+In June 1607, Arundel hosted a feast at court and produced a play, The Tragedy of Aeneas and Dido to entertain the Prince de Joinville.
 Arundel was an effective diplomat during the reign of James I. After coming to court, he travelled abroad, acquiring his taste for art.